-In a regular distributed monitoring with a centralised WATO, as a rule a user will log in to the central site in order to work with configurations or to access the monitoring data.
+In a typical distributed monitoring with a centralized Setup, as a rule a user will log in to the central site in order to work with configurations or to access the monitoring data.
 Users can additionally log in to the remote sites since only they are responsible for the hosts and services monitored beyond that position.
-The authorisation concept in Checkmk which uses Roles and Contact groups to control the visibility and configurability of hosts and services is quite satisfactory for both of these scenarios.
+The authorization concept in Checkmk which uses roles and contact groups to control the visibility and configurability of hosts and services is quite satisfactory for both of these scenarios.
 As a general rule users with very restricted authority will receive no direct access to the monitoring server’s command line and thus will only see the data for which they themselves are responsible.
 If in this process, the possibility that they may become aware of the existence of other hosts and services is not a problem.

-With a centralised WATO, in the Free Edition and Standard Edition Checkmk will therefore distribute all configuration files to all participating sites since in principle they could be located or be required anywhere, as the case may be.
-Centrally-managed passwords must also be made available for the remote sites as the hosts and services in contact groups can be distributed over multiple sites.
+With a centralized setup, under the Standard Edition and Cloud Edition Checkmk will therefore distribute all configuration files to all participating sites, since in principle these sites could be located or be required anywhere, as the case may be.
+Centrally-managed passwords must also be made available for the remote sites since the hosts and services in contact groups can be distributed over multiple sites.

-In addition it is no longer required that a customer makes configuration changes centrally – the point of providing such a service is to save the customer from needing to perform such work.
-The customer also does not need a centralised overview since they only need access to their own data.
+In addition it is no longer required that a customer makes configuration changes centrally — after all, the whole point of providing such a service is to save the customer from needing to perform such tasks.
+The customer also does not need a centralized overview since they only need access to their own data.

 With the Checkmk Enterprise Managed Services Edition, via the distributed monitoring in their central site, for each customer a provider links only the one or more local sites which belong to that customer.
-Individual elements in WATO will then be assigned to these sites.
-When distributing configuration data Checkmk will now only send data of a general nature or data that has been approved for the site to a customer’s site.
-The service provider can still easily carry out a configuration over the central WATO in their own site.
+Individual elements in Setup will then be assigned to these sites.
+When distributing configuration data Checkmk will now only send data of a general nature or data that has been approved for the customer’s site.
+The service provider can still easily carry out a configuration over the central Setup in their own site.
 Likewise a central web interface for all of the provider’s customers is available in which they can work with monitoring data.
-This works in exactly the same way as in a normal distributed environment with the only difference, that you must use the Checkmk Enterprise Managed Services Edition on all involved sites:
+This works in exactly the same way as in a normal distributed environment with the only difference being that you must use the Checkmk Enterprise Managed Services Edition on all of the sites involved:

 The following elements in Checkmk can be assigned to a customer:

-Rules and rule packets in the Event Console
+Rules and rule packs in the Event Console

 Host and service groups